mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 # Building it in Docker

-I wanted a way to build the library in a way that ensured consistent behavior regardless of the OS.
+I wanted to build the library in a way that ensured consistent behavior regardless of the OS.
 This seemed like a job for Docker.

 Docker allows developers to build self-contained environments for an application that run anywhere.
 It only took a single command for me to spin up an Ubuntu base environment on which to build: